School Nurse Saves Choking Student

-(CBS) — Jason Skeates’ visit to the school nurse isn’t one of necessity.
+(CBS) — Jason Skeate’s recent visit to the school nurse isn’t one of necessity.
 It’s one of gratitude.

 On Friday, school nurse Lisa Pickering saved his life.